 1933 – Hitler dissolves Reichstag

-On this day, Adolf Hitler dissolves the German Parliament, Reichstag.
-He also became the chancellor two days earlier.
+On this day, Adolf Hitler dissolved the German Parliament, Reichstag.
+He had also become the chancellor two days earlier.
 The following days saw Reichstag being set on fire by a Dutch labourer with communist sympathies.
 However, many believe it was contrived by the Nazi Government itself.
-Following this, the Enabling Act was passed which allowed Hitler to rule by decree.
+Following this, the Enabling Act was passed, which allowed Hitler to rule by decree.

 1990 – The ban on African National Congress is lifted

-F.W. de Klerk, the South African President lifted the 30-year ban on the African National Congress.
-It ended apartheid and resulted in the release, who went on to become the first black President of the country.
+F.W. de Klerk, the South African President, lifted the 30-year ban on the African National Congress.
+It ended apartheid and resulted in Nelson Mandela’s release, who went on to become the first black President of the country.

 Download the DU Express app on Play Store to stay connected with all the latest admission news and campus news 24×7.Click here to download the app.